 All in all, the fees at STEX.com are competitive.

-At STEX.com, you can’t deposit via bank transfer but credit card deposits (and a large number of other payment methods) are perfectly fine.
+At STEX.com, you can’t deposit via bank transfer (SEPA-transfer for instance) but credit card deposits (and a large number of other payment methods) are perfectly fine.
 Accordingly, STEX.com qualifies as an “entry-level exchange”.
 The below picture shows a few of the payment methods available at the platform: